-Barbuda’s social and political history is fascinating and complex, from the first people who used canoes to travel to the island, through the Codrington family years and their trade in slaves, to the more recent troubled relationship with the government in Antigua, mining Barbudan sand and giving land to unscrupulous so-called developers.
+Barbuda’s social and political history is fascinating and complex, from the first people who used canoes to travel to the island, through the British trade in slaves in the Codrington family years, to the more recent troubled relationship with the government in Antigua.
 On this page we tell some of the story so far…

 200 – 300 BC